handicraftsman/particlepm/README.md

 # ParticlePM

-A package manager and build system for C/++ applications and libraries
+A package manager and build system for C/++ applications and libraries.

 Its main goal is to allow creating program distributions which then can be easily deployed to the other machine without installing any self-written dependencies.